 - Slip the stitch to the left needle.

-- Pass over the next brioche stitch (with the yarn over).
+- Pass over the next brioche stitch (with yarn over).

 - Slip the stitch to the right needle.

-- Slip knitwise the first brioche stitch (in brioche knitting the stitch and the yarn over from the previous row are considered as one stitch).
+- Slip knitwise the first brioche stitch (stitch + yarn over = one stitch).

-- Knit together the second and third stitch (with its yarn over).
+- Knit together the second and third stitch (with yarn over).

 - Pass the slipped stitch over.

-- Slip two stitches together knitwise under the yarn over while leaving it in place.
+- Slip two stitches together knitwise under the yarn over, leaving the yarn over in place.

-- Brk the next stitch with the yarn over.
+- Brk the next stitch with its yarn over.

 - Pass the two slipped stitches over the brk stitch.

 This is a symmetrical decrease.
-By avoiding the yarnover until you knit the third stitch the contrasting yarn will not be worked into it but sit behind it.
+By avoiding the yarn over until you knit the third stitch, the contrasting yarn will not be worked into it but will sit behind it.

-- Brk1 leaving stitch on the left needle.
+- Brk1, leaving the stitch on the left needle.

-- Yarn over (yarn forward under needle then over needle to back).
+- Yarn over (bring yarn forward under the needle, then over the needle to the back).

-- Then brk1 into same stitch, 2 stitches increased.
+- Brk1 into the same stitch again — 2 stitches are increased.

 0 Comments